Design and Technology

 Design and Technology at St Giles

-At St Giles we have shaped our design and technology curriculum to ensure it is fully inclusive to every child.
-Our aims are to fulfil the requirements of the National Curriculum for Design and Technology:
+At St Giles we have shaped our Design and Technology curriculum to ensure it is fully inclusive to every child.
+We follow the Kapow scheme of work to fulfil the requirements of the National Curriculum by ensuring each unit of work covers 4 key areas: technical knowledge, design, make and evaluation.

 - Teach design and technology as an inspiring, rigorous and practical subject.